- Easy to use

 - Limited features

-Created by former Facebook executives Dustin Moskovitz and Justin Rosenstein in 2008, Asana is a simple management system intended to “help humanity thrive by enabling all teams to work together effortlessly.”
+Asana, created by former Facebook executives Dustin Moskovitz and Justin Rosenstein in 2008, is a simple management system intended to “help humanity thrive by enabling all teams to work together effortlessly.”
 The word Asana is derived from Sanskrit and refers to a yoga pose.
 Like many modern project management tools, this software was created to solve an internal productivity problem.
 Moskovitz and Rosenstein shared a common frustration when working together at Facebook:

 …despite working alongside smart and organized people, we spend too much time doing “work about work”.
 This wasted energy – writing and reading emails, attending status meetings, and tracking down updates – slows us down, reduces our collective output and keeps us from setting larger goals.